|This product is not currently available. This catalog page is for reference only.|

-We’re not sure where this variety came from.
+This variety is a bit of a mystery – I’m not sure where it came from.
 It appeared among tubers of another variety several years ago.
 It may have been another variety mixed in when we added new material to the collection or may have arisen as a mutant or (much less likely) a volunteer seedling.
 We treat it as an unidentified heirloom variety, since that is the most probable origin.

 You will receive the stated number of tubers, packaged in a wax envelope.
 We grade tubers by passing them through a grate.
 Small tubers are those that won’t fall through a 1/3″ grate, but that will fall through a 1 inch grate.
 Medium/large tubers are those that will not fall through a 1 inch grate.